Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Numerical experiments

-We compare Subspace-CUSUM with three other baseline approaches, including GLR based on vectorized data, Eigenvalue Shewhart Chart, and Subspace Tracking \citep{zhang2023spectral}.
+We compare MRS-C with two other baseline approaches, including Spectral CUSUM \citep{zhang2023spectral} and the iso-mirror method \citep{chen2023discovering}.
 Figure \ref{fig:results} illustrates the result.
-Subspace-CUSUM yields some clearly identifiable change points, as evidenced by a sharp rise in its detection statistic.
-Although no ground-truth change time is available for this real dataset, the timing of the detected change-point closely matches Subspace Tracking and an independent result obtained via the iso-mirror method of \cite{chen2023discovering}.
-Notably, Subspace-CUSUM and \cite{chen2023discovering} are founded on entirely different statistical and algorithmic principles.
-The concordance between detected change-points strongly suggests that both methods are capturing the same underlying network transition.
+MRS-C yields some clearly identifiable change-points, as evidenced by a sharp rise in its detection statistic.
+Although ground-truth change-time labels are unavailable for this dataset, the timing of the detected change-point closely matches that of Spectral CUSUM and an independent result obtained via the iso-mirror method.
+Notably, the MRS-C and the iso-mirror method are founded on entirely different statistical and algorithmic principles.
+We note that the iso-mirror method is an offline procedure that operates on the entire time series retrospectively, whereas MRS-C is designed for real-time sequential detection.
+The concordance between the detected change-points strongly suggests that both methods capture the same underlying network transition.